UV Fe II emission model of HE 0413-4031 and its relation to broad-line time delays: Results

-Next, we used the set of UV Fe II KDP15 templates.
-In the previous paper, we did not favor this template \citep[see][their Table C1]{Zajacek2020} as it required a two-component shape of the Mg II line to give an improved fit with respect to the d12 template.
+Next, we used the set of UV FeII KDP15 templates.
+In the previous paper, we did not favor this template \citep[see][their Table C1]{Zajacek2020} as it required a two-component shape of the MgII line to give an improved fit with respect to the d12 template.
 However, we were using smaller values of the redshift there.
 Now, with the new redshift from the IR data, we can indeed fit the data significantly better with this template.

 We compare various spectral fits in detail for Observation 14, which is one of the best from the SALT observing campaign for the studied object (see Table~\ref{tab:Fe}).
 For the KDP15 template, we studied the width range from 3800 km s$^{-1}$ to 5000 km s$^{-1}$, and the shift range from +1000 km s$^{-1}$ to -4000 km s$^{-1}$.
 The contour plot is shown in Figure~\ref{fig:contour_chi2}.
-The best fit was achieved for a zero velocity shift of the Fe II contribution and the broadening factor of FWHM$ = 4200$ km s$^{-1}$.
-The improvement in the $\chi^2$ value is by more than 100, which is significant for the number of new additional parameters of 5 (we now have 6 independent normalization factors of the Fe II components instead of 1).
+The best fit was achieved for a zero velocity shift of the FeII contribution and the broadening factor of FWHM$ = 4200$ km s$^{-1}$.
+The improvement in the $\chi^2$ value is by more than 100, which is significant for the number of new additional parameters of 5 (we now have 6 independent normalization factors of the FeII multiplets instead of 1 free parameter).
 However, since the number of degrees of freedom in the fits with d12 template and KDP15 template are different, we also determine the Bayesian Information Criterion ($BIC$) for these fits, which in the case of $\chi^2$ fitting method reduces to $BIC = k \log{n} + \chi^2$, where $k$ is the number of free parameters in the model and $n$ is the number of data points (in our case, we have 578 points).
 The strong decrease in the BIC parameter supports the claim that the fit with the KDP15 template and the new redshift is better.
 The fitted parameters are given in Table~\ref{tab:Fe}.